-What Are Fluoride Treatments in TX?
+What Are Fluoride Treatments?

 Replacing the lost minerals with fluoride is essential.
 In a fluoride treatment, dentists apply fluoride as a varnish or gel to further increase the resilience of teeth.
 These substances are safe and can help to protect the teeth of both children and adults.
 Dental professionals recommend that patients repeat this quick, non-invasive application twice a year to maximize the strength of teeth throughout life.

-Who Should Consider Fluoride Treatments in TX?
+Who Should Consider Fluoride Treatments?

 Some people are more susceptible to tooth decay than others and should strongly consider working with their dental professionals to create a fluoride treatment regimen and stick to it.
 You may be at higher risk for cavities if you have dry mouth, a history of poor dental care, poor diet, or an eating disorder.
 Our saliva is a carrier of essential minerals that remineralize the teeth after eating and drinking.
 When there is not enough saliva, our teeth cannot remineralize on their own and need the help of fluoride treatments.
 With dry mouth, dentists recommend that you use mouthwash and toothpaste that also contains fluoride twice daily to maximize the protection of your teeth.

-What Should You Do After Fluoride Treatments in TX?
+What Should You Do After Fluoride Treatments?

 After a fluoride treatment, your dentist may advise against eating or drinking for a few hours while the fluoride settles into the tooth enamel.
 If you do eat or drink, choose soft foods and tepid liquids.
 The night of your treatment, you can brush, floss, and use mouthwash.
-Dental professionals recommend that you use a fluoride toothpaste and mouthwash twice a day.
+Dental professionals recommend that you use fluoride toothpaste and mouthwash twice a day.
 A toothbrush can only reach the surface of your teeth, and mouthwash cannot do its best work if there are food particles between teeth.
 This makes flossing another critical step in maintaining the benefits of your fluoride treatment for as long as possible.

-Importance of Preventative Care in Conjunction With Fluoride Treatments in TX
+Importance of Preventative Care

-Seeing your dental hygienist twice a year for a cleaning and check-up will keep your teeth in top shape, making it easier to handle small issues while they are still manageable.
+Seeing your dental hygienist twice a year for teeth cleaning and a check-up will keep your teeth in top shape, making it easier to handle small issues while they are still manageable.
 If you have a history of poor diet or poor oral hygiene, do not despair.
 Even if you are rehabilitating your teeth after years of neglect, the fluoride treatments can slow down or prevent further tooth decay.
 And preventing tooth decay will give you a better quality of life while you and your dentist decide on the best course of action.

-Call Us Today
+Call Lovett Dental Conroe Today